 During medieval times, Smithfield was one of the most important places in London, with jousting, summer fairs and, of course, the occasional execution.
-Famous dissenters and heretics who muttered their last breath at The Elms include William Wallace (of Braveheart fame, who was executed here in 1305) and Wat Tyler, one of the ringleaders in the Pheasants Revolt of 1381. although the latter was only murdered here during a disagreement with the Lord Mayor of London and wasn't actually executed.
+Famous dissenters and heretics who muttered their last breath at The Elms include William Wallace (of Braveheart fame, who was executed here in 1305) and Wat Tyler, one of the ringleaders in the Peasants Revolt of 1381. although the latter was only murdered here during a disagreement with the Lord Mayor of London and wasn’t actually executed.

 A small memorial plague to William Wallace in Smithfield still attracts flower-laying Scottish patriots.
 Between 1555 and 1558, more than 50 Protestants were burnt at the stake for their beliefs during the reign of Queen Mary I (Bloody Mary), including clergymen, tailors and maids.

 The Tower of London and Tower Hill